 In August 2018, the FASB issued ASU 2018-13, Fair Value Measurement (Topic 820): Disclosure Framework-Changes to the Disclosure Requirements for Fair Value Measurement.
 The amendments on changes in unrealized gains and losses, the range and weighted average of significant unobservable inputs used to develop Level 3 fair value measurements, and the narrative description of measurement uncertainty, should be applied prospectively for only the most recent interim or annual period presented in the initial fiscal year of adoption.
 All other amendments should be applied retrospectively to all periods presented upon their effective date.
-The updated guidance was effective for annual periods beginning after December 15, 2018.
-The Organization adopted this pronouncement effective application for the year ended September 30, 2020, with retrospective application for the year ended September 30, 2019 financial statements.
+The amendments in this update are effective for all entities for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2019.
+Meals on Wheels Collin County adopted this pronouncement effective October 1, 2020 for the year ended September 30, 2021, with retrospective application for the year ended September 30, 2020 financial statements.